 Cataract surgery is the most established operation performed in the body and has a short recovery time with a 95 percent gratifying result.

-Find out more about cataract surgery at our next free Open Event on 7th October.
+Find out more about cataract surgery at our next free open event.